Antonio de Ferraris: Life

-He was commonly called “il Galateo", an epithet he took from the city of his origin Galatone.
-He used the nickname in almost every document, and the name was also inherited by his children and grandchildren, it ultimately replaced his original family name of “De Ferraris”.
+He was commonly called “il Galateo", an epithet he took from the city of his origin, Galatone.
+He used the nickname in almost every document, and the name was also inherited by his children and grandchildren; it ultimately replaced his original family name of “De Ferraris”.

-After receiving his education from a maternal uncle who was abbot of the monastery of St. Nicola Pergoleto, Galateus was sent to study in the Gymnasium of Nardò, a center of theological culture which also taught the humanities.
+After receiving his education from a maternal uncle who was abbot of the monastery of St. Nicola Pergoleto, Galateus was sent to study in the Gymnasium of Nardò, a centre of theological culture which also taught the humanities.
 Here he learned Greek and Latin texts, and hereinafter guidelines on philosophical and medical matters which came to characterize his cultural journey.

-At sixteen he went to Naples on Etiquette for the first time, in order to pursue studies in medicine and philosophy and then to practice as a doctor.
-In the following years he returned to Naples several times, and received medical training, and studies of humanism from some of the leading cultural representatives including Antonio Beccadelli, Giovanni Pontano and Giacomo Sannazaro.
+At sixteen, he went to Naples on Etiquette for the first time, in order to pursue studies in medicine and philosophy and then to practice as a doctor.
+In the following years, he returned to Naples several times, and received medical training and studies of humanism from some of the leading cultural representatives, including Antonio Beccadelli, Giovanni Pontano and Giacomo Sannazaro.

-Galateus first approached to the cultural environments of Catalan-Aragonese Naples in the 1460s and by 1471 was part of the Accademia Pontaniana, and during that period he became friends with the Venetian humanist Ermolao Barbaro.
-This student shared fully the method of investigation, the distrust of the sterile disputes of philosophers over the Alps, and he argued the need to read the classics in bare text, without the use of exegetical apparatus.
+Galateus first approached the cultural environments of Catalan-Aragonese Naples in the 1460s and by 1471 was part of the Accademia Pontaniana, and during that period he became friends with the Venetian humanist Ermolao Barbaro.
+This student shared the method of investigation, the distrust of the sterile disputes of philosophers over the Alps, and he argued the need to read the classics in bare text, without the use of exegetical apparatus.